 As a young Muslim American in a country where Islamophobia is rising, Ramadan is one of the few reminders of my faith.
 But with fears of infecting loved ones, many of us will have to reconsider how to celebrate this year’s Ramadan.

 This is not specific to my Muslim community in the United States, my family in Palestine are also unable to leave their homes.
-It sad to see this holiday, one meant for unity and happiness, to be shrouded by the fears we are all experiencing.
-However, if there is one thing I know about the Muslim faith and community, is that we are ones to adapt.
+It is sad to see this holiday, one meant for unity and happiness, to be shrouded by the fears we are all experiencing.
+However, if there is one thing I know about the Muslim faith and community, it is that we are ones to adapt.

-Though I am not concerned for myself, I am concerned for the less fortunate members of the Muslim faith, unable to connect digitally with their loved ones, and unable to find food and shelter at the Mosques.
-Fatimata Cham, a Senegalese and Gambian American, her family is struggling to connect with their loved ones “Coronavirus will impact my family a lot.
-My Dad has found it difficult to send my grandmother money she needs for Ramadan because she lives in the village and the borders are closed in Senegal so we want someone to go pick up the money for her.”
+Though I am not afraid for myself, I am concerned for the less fortunate members of the Muslim faith.
+They cannot seek food or refuge at mosques or communicate with loved ones online.
+Fatimata Cham, a Senegalese and Gambian American, her family is struggling to connect with their loved ones.
+She says, “Coronavirus will impact my family a lot.
+My Dad can’t send my grandma money for Ramadan since she lives in the village and Senegal’s borders are blocked.
+So we need someone to deliver it to her.”
 For them, this month will be especially hard as they fast all day with no reprieve after sunset.

 Fatimata feels that “Ramadan is not just a holiday, it is a way for Muslims to learn Sabr.
-To learn to be patient in any struggle that may come their way so that they may be better prepared for this world and the hereafter.”
-This resonates with Thandiwe as Ramadan is her “favorite time of the year,” and with Ameer who realizes that “Ramadan is a time that focuses on teaching empathy.”
+To learn to be patient in any struggle that may come their way.
+So that they may be better prepared for this world and the hereafter.”
+This resonates with Thandiwe as Ramadan is her “favorite time of the year.”
+And with Ameer who realizes that “Ramadan is a time that focuses on teaching empathy.”